ExamonHPC/examon/README.md

  This Examon installation includes the following plugins:

-- `examon_pub`
+- `random_pub`

-Please note: the `examon_pub` plugin is used to test the system and it will publish random metrics.
+Please note: the `random_pub` plugin is used to test the system and it will publish random metrics.
 It can be disabled as described in the [Enable/disable the plugins](#enable-disable-the-plugins) section.

 ## Prerequisites